LearningRegistry/LearningRegistry/docs/spec/General_Matter/index.rst

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in the Learning Registry Technical Specification are to be interpreted as described in `RFC <http://www.google.com/url?q=http%3A%2F%2Ftools.ietf.org%2Fhtml%2Frfc2119&sa=D&sntz=1&usg=AFQjCNEifotriMBsHSbNZlbtV_IVSzvraQ>`_` 2119 <http://www.google.com/url?q=http%3A%2F%2Ftools.ietf.org%2Fhtml%2Frfc2119&sa=D&sntz=1&usg=AFQjCNEifotriMBsHSbNZlbtV_IVSzvraQ>`_.

-The vocabulary of terms used in describing the Learning Registry and in the Learning Registry Technical Specification are listed in the :ref:`Glossary<h.8n9oub9badbo>`.
+The vocabulary of terms used in describing the Learning Registry and in the Learning Registry Technical Specification are listed in the `Glossary`_.
 Specific terms are set in **bold** when introduced in context.

 Data models are described in a JSON-like notation.